Overview of the Community Options Waiver

 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
 Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 As mentioned previously, the Community Options Waiver is not an entitlement program and there is a waitlist for program participation.
-This waiver is approved for a maximum of approximately 3,500 beneficiaries per year.
-Priority is given to nursing home residents who can transition to community living with waiver services.
+This Waiver is approved for a maximum of approximately 6,348 beneficiaries per year.
+Priority is given to nursing home residents who can transition to community living with Waiver services.

 Persons living in the community can call the Maryland Access Point (MAP) at 1-844-627-5465 to be screened and added to the registry (waitlist).
 As participant slots become available, persons will be contacted by the Maryland Department of Health to let them know they can apply.

-For additional information about the Community Options Waiver, click here.
-Persons can also contact their local Maryland Access Point (MAP).
-Contact information by county can be found here or persons can call 1-844-627-5465.
-The Maryland Department of Health’s (MDH) Office of Long Term Services and Support administers the Community Options Waiver .
+Additional information about the Community Options Waiver can be found here.
+Persons can also contact their local Maryland Access Point (MAP), or alternatively, they can call 1-844-627-5465.
+The Maryland Department of Health’s (MDH) Office of Long Term Services and Support administers the Community Options Waiver

 Approval Process & Timing

 The Maryland Medicaid application process can take up to 3 months, or even longer, from the beginning of the application process through the receipt of the determination letter indicating approval or denial.
 Generally, it takes one several weeks to complete the application and gather all of the supportive documentation.
-If the application is not properly completed, or required documentation is missing, the application process will be delayed even further.
-In most cases, it takes between 45 and 90 days for the Medicaid agency to review and approve or deny one’s application.
-Based on law, Medicaid offices have up to 45 days to complete this process (up to 90 days for disability applications).
-However, despite the law, applications are sometimes delayed even further.
+If the application is not properly completed, or required documentation is missing, the application process will be delayed.
+Based on federal law, Medicaid offices have up to 45 days to review and approve or deny one’s application (up to 90 days for disability applications).
+Despite the law, applications are sometimes delayed even further.
 Furthermore, as an extensive waitlist for persons living in the community exists, persons might spend many years waiting to receive benefits from the Community Options Waiver.